What is Creatine Monohydrate?

 - stomach cramping

+Many people seem to take creatine continuously but this hasn’t proven to be as beneficial as initially believed.
 The best way to take creatine is by cycling dosage.
 To start, it’s recommended to take 0.3g per kg of bodyweight per day for approximately 7 days and then 0.03g per kg of bodyweight per day for another 3 weeks.
 You can have a break for a couple weeks then restart or you can just continue (Patel et al , 2019).
+The reason why it is best taken in cycles is because your muscle can only store so much creatine at a time, after approximately 30 days you should take a rest as your muscle would have obtained enough creatine for approximately 2-3 weeks.

 In conclusion, we are happy to say that creatine is a great supplement to take whilst training, evidence shows that it does help with muscle building and maintaining lean muscles when you are in a caloric deficit.
 Just keep in mind that the best way to make the most of this supplement is by cycling it like explained earlier.